markasoftware/i405-tunnel/docs/interstate-circuits.md

 The attacker you're hiding from will be able to observe hops 1 and 3, but not 2.
 Because hops 1 and 3 involve disjoint sets of IP addresses, there's no trivial way to correlate the links based on source/destination IPs.
-And since hop 1 has completely uniform network I405 network traffic, it's hard to correlate with the hop 3 traffic.
+And since hop 1 has completely uniform I405 network traffic, it's hard to correlate with the hop 3 traffic.

 Unfortunately, if you simply proxy or tunnel network traffic all the way through your Interstate Circuit, there are some techniques an adversary could use to correlate hops 1 and 3 by inspecting